-However, the number of points at each cross-section is not the same, principally in a conical surface.
-For a conical surface, as near is the vertices less is the necessary number of points to define it.
+However, the number of points at each cross-section is not the same, mainly in a conical surface, in which as near is the vertices less is the necessary number of points to define it.
 To overpass this problem an approach had been proposed to connect the control points of consecutive cross-section.

-The first step of this approach consists in defining a transversal line to be used as reference to numbering the CM.
-In this work we have been chosen a line which pass by the axis x=0 as shown in Fig. 4, and then, at each cross-section, the first CM is the nearest of this reference line, no matter if the CM is before or after the reference line, as shown in Fig. 4.
-Then, the knots and control points are numbered from these first CM.
-The CM numbering has been adopted counterclockwise, but can be done another way.
+The first step of this approach consists in defining a transversal line to be used as reference for numbering the CM.
+In this work it had been chosen a line which pass by the axis x=0 as shown in Fig. 5, and then, at each cross-section, the first CM is the nearest of this reference line, no matter if the CM is before or after the reference line, represented in Fig. 5 by black points.
+Then, the knots and control points are numbered from these first CM, which numbering had been adopted counterclockwise, but can be done another way.
 From the numbered CM a first curve of the cross-section can be draw and then a novel set of knots and control points can be defined.

-Figure 4.
+Figure 5.
 Selecting process for numbering the CM in order to draw the NURBS curve.

-To each cross-section the novel set of knots are equidistant and are in same quantity of the CM defining the cross-section.
-From this set of knots the novel set of control points (CP) can be obtained that will be use to mesh the surface.
+At each cross-section the novel set of knots are equidistant and are in same quantity of the CM defining the cross-section, and are used to obtain a new set of control points (CP) that will be use in the surface meshing.

-When the consecutive cross-section is reduced, a smaller number of points it is necessary to define it.
-From numerical simulations we have been defined a procedure to connect two control points of consecutive cross-section.
-This procedure has been defined in view of simplifying the meshing without compromise the surface shape.
+When the consecutive cross-section is reduced, a smaller number of points is necessary to define it.
+From numerical simulations had been defined a procedure to connect two control points of consecutive cross-section to simplify the meshing process without compromise the surface shape.
 The procedure is as follows.